syrupfund/polymarket-copy-trading-bot/README.md

 # Polymarket Copy Trading Bot - Enhanced Python Version

+##Translation of the Typescript copy trading bot from Trust412 https://github.com/Trust412/polymarket-copy-trading-bot-v1
-A sophisticated Python bot that automatically copies trades from any Polymarket trader in real-time.
+Sophisticated Python bot that automatically copies trades from any Polymarket trader in real-time.

 ## 🚀 Features